Why I Built It ๐ง

 If I am about to do a major risky move, I can still force a manual SkyeVault push.
 The daemon is the always-on habit.
 Manual push is the deliberate checkpoint.
 Git commit is the public or team history move.
 These lanes are related, but they do not replace each other.

-That is why SkyeVault keeps multiple push modes.
+That is why SkyeVault keeps multiple lanes.
 A sanitized Git-shaped handoff is useful when I need to share a clean repo.
 A Git bundle lane is useful when I want Git parity.
-A full source-custody lane is useful when I never want to lose the active repo state again.
-The protected vault can carry things that public Git should not carry because the vault object is encrypted and owner-unlocked.
+The owner living-current lane is useful when I never want to lose the active repo state again.
+The customer Reape0r lane is useful when a buyer needs their repo protected without getting access to my internal source.

 Archive format is not the security boundary.
 A zip, a tar, or a tar compressed with zstd are containers.
-The security boundary is the encrypted wrapper and the unlock model.
-The reason I currently prefer the tar/zstd lane for full source custody is speed, streaming behavior, and large-repo handling.
-The reason people love zip is convenience.
-The architecture can expose easy restore/download surfaces while still using the faster archive format under the hood.
+The security boundary is the encrypted wrapper, the workspace entitlement, and the unlock model.
+Reape0r can feel simple in the terminal while the transport stays strong enough for serious repos.

 The Revision Rounds Were The Point ๐ ๏ธ